-An important feature of the system is an auto dash mounted light which illuminates each time the sway control applies the brakes.
+The green light on your Electrovac controller will illuminate each time the sway control applies the brakes.
 It also illuminates when the brakes are applied by the driver in normal braking.
 The intensity of the light increases as the braking effort is increased.